ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 ### Responding to possible blocking {#blocking-policy-response}

-\[tjr: Not sure here.
+\[Not sure here.
 Maybe this section will get folded up into the above.
-Or maybe it relates to the escape valve.\]
+Or maybe it relates to the escape valve. --tjr\]

 # IANA considerations